 Read time: 2 minutes 30 seconds

-When researching with people with disability, it’s important to plan your sessions carefully, treat participants with respect and take account of individual abilities.
+Understand the diversity of your audience.
+Plan your sessions carefully, treat participants with respect and take account of individual abilities.

 The Office for Digital Government can also help with usability testing as-a-service.

 - This series of accessibility perspectives videos from the World Wide Web Consortium (W3C) demonstrate how accessibility can be essential for some, but useful for all.